-A permanently Disabled Diplomate, to be exempt from the payment of fees and assessments, shall submit to the Secretary a medical certificate (report from their physician?) attesting to said permanent disability.
+A permanently Disabled Diplomate, to be exempt from the payment of fees and assessments, shall submit to the Secretary a medical certificate attesting to said permanent disability.
 A temporarily Disabled Diplomate, to be exempt from the payment of fees and assessments, shall also submit a medical certificate that must be renewed annually.